celo-org/docs/blog/2023-03-14-understanding-celos-approach-to-layer2-scaling/understanding-celos-approach-to-layer2-scaling.md

 ![header](../../src/data-tutorials/showcase/intermediate/understanding-celos-approach-to-layer2.png)

-## Understanding Celo's Approach to Layer-2 Scaling: An Evaluation of Rollups, Sidechains, and State Channels

 As the demand for blockchain technology continues to grow, the issue of scalability has become increasingly important.
 Celo, a mobile-first blockchain platform, has implemented a variety of layer-2 scaling solutions to address this challenge, including rollups, sidechains, and state channels.